 The 30 collections made in 2016 are currently being processed for long term storage.

-Planning of the 2017 collections is underway.
+2017 collections are well underway.
+We have made 25 wild flower seed collections already with the rest planned and awaiting the seeds to ripen.
 If you are an organisation or land owner who has a species that you are interested in having collected and or you would like the opportunity to join in helping make collections contact us on email email@example.com or phone 028 4488 1736.

 One of the things, back in 2013, we became aware of and wanted to address is that there isn’t any one comprehensive collection of seeds of Ireland.
 Another thing was that if you have a restoration project involving wild flowers you’ll want to find local Irish seed, or even local provenance seed.
 Also we wanted to bring back to life here the skill of growing plants for seed and the art of successful seed saving.

 A comprehensive collection of all Ireland’s species, in all areas is a huge undertaking and as such it’s a project of national interest so we decided to open our doors so to speak and share the collecting with everyone who is willing and able.
 With the kind help from The Challenge Fund we ran a Pilot Seed Collection Programme, at the beginning of 2015, as an introduction to True Harvest Seeds and the seed collections and to see how much interest there is for people to join in with this project.
 We spoke to over 100 participants and now have a list of 72 dedicated volunteers who have pledged their time to help with the collections, an amazing response for which we’re very grateful.